quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 The application and pca30 model training might be a bit challenging for each of the PE file sections.
 The 85% variance threshold has been set up to ensure the preservation of the data’s variability.

+# Monday, August 4th, 2025

+## Discover
+Researched on the coding steps of 2nd stage of data pre-processing BODMAS dataset.
+Focused on the angular hybrid embedding to the reduced pca30 features images and conversion into 8 qubits.

+## Investigate
+The angular hybrid embedding maps the vector of pca30 features efficiently onto a quantum state using a specified number of qubits and a mixture of angular gates and entanglement patterns.
+In this case, the pca30 features are converted into 8 qubits.

+## Ponder
+The angular hybrid embedding technique is used to convert the pca30 into quantum states, due to its efficient use of qubits for high dimensional data.
+Also, it provides increased entanglement and has a better utilization of the NISQ-era devices.